petrov-mg/ignite/operation_context/05-context-loss.md

 - [ ] Does it **derive a message from another** (ack, response, forward)?
 Is `opCtxSnp` copied — via the copy constructor or `attachOperationContextSnapshot` (never a bare field write, which would clobber a replayed message's envelope and skip the attached-flag)?
+- [ ] Does it **create a message while processing another** (inside a restore scope)?
+Decide explicitly whose context the new message should carry: the current scope's (then say so — the ack at `ServerImpl:6189` is the model) or none (then pin it with `attachOperationContextSnapshot(null)` before handing it to `addMessage`) — §5.12.
 - [ ] Does every receive/replay path go through `OperationContextDispatcher.restoreSnapshot` — including
       for `opCtxSnp == null`?
 The dispatcher resets to defaults on null (§5.11); a hand-rolled `if (snp != null)` guard around the restore would silently reintroduce the inherited-context bug.